The Junior League of Springfield is accepting concept letters for its 2018-2019 grant cycle.

 - Projects should utilize The Junior League’s trained volunteers and organizational expertise.

 - Projects should be able to be completed in a single day.
-Volunteers are typically utilized for a 3 to 4-hour period, with one or more project sessions a year.
+Volunteers are typically utilized for a 3 to 4-hour shift, but multiple shifts can be considered if the project will take longer than that.
+Generally, we schedule one or two project sessions a year, but if more are needed, we can take that into consideration.

 Step 1: Community Open House at Junior League Headquarters